What Are Normal Menstrual Cycle Symptoms

-- Some women experience a slight cramping around the time of ovulation, typically on one side.
+- Cramping: Some women experience a slight cramping around the time of ovulation, typically on one side.
 This is known as mittelschmerz, or middle pain and signals that ovulation is occuring.
 If you experience cramping, it can be a very helpful indictor when trying to conceive.
 Do not be alarmed if you have not experienced any form of cramping as not all women will.

-- Breast tenderness.
-Some of the hormones involved in your menstrual cycle may cause your breasts to become tender.
+- Breast tenderness: Some of the hormones involved in your menstrual cycle may cause your breasts to become tender.
 This is fairly common.
 Some women will need to wear a bra to prevent their breasts from aching, while others only notice a slight increase in sensitivity.

-- Mood swings.
-As the hormones shift during your cycle, you may also notice that your mood swings too.
+- Mood swings: As the hormones shift during your cycle, you may also notice that your mood swings too.
 Some women find that they are very sensitive or emotional in the week before their period is due.
 This is typically called premenstrual syndrome or PMS.
 Some women will experience this more than others, while some women will not notice it at all.

-- Before your period starts, you may notice that your back hurts a bit.
+- Back pain: Before your period starts, you may notice that your back hurts a bit.
 This can be a sign that your period is about to start.
 Other women notice a heavy feeling in their pelvis, or a combination of the two.

-- Skin changes.
-You may also notice that at certain points of your cycle, your skin breaks out with acne.
+- Skin changes: You may also notice that at certain points of your cycle, your skin breaks out with acne.
 This is not a return to your teen years, but it is caused by your hormones.
 Typically this is short lived, even if every cycle.

-What factors may affect these symptoms?
+What factors may affect normal menstrual cycle symptoms?

 There are many things that might alter your symptoms and how you experience your cycle.
-This can include the form of birth control that you are using, other medications, and your general health.
+This can include the form of birth control that you may be using, other medications, and your general health.